• 📖 Cover

 Key takeaway

-Tall vertical lines before a merge mean those clusters are well separated.
-Short lines mean the groups are similar.
+Tall vertical lines before a merge mean those clusters were well separated.
+Short lines mean the merged groups were similar to begin with.

 Dendrogram in Python